zzdts/ubuntu-kickstart-iso-builder/README.md

 # ubuntu-kickstart-iso-builder
-A script to build a unattended ISO image of you favorite Ubuntu based distribution
+A script to build an unattended ISO image of your favorite Ubuntu based distribution

 ## Source
 This script is based on instruction provided on